Scaling

 Auto-scaling

 Pipecat Cloud performs auto-scaling by default on all deployments.
-Auto-scaling is accomplished throught the following mechanisms:
+Auto-scaling is accomplished through the following mechanisms:

 - Scaling up based on request velocity